yariv1025/AttentivenessRec/README.md

 * #### All `requirements.txt` dependencies installed (Will be explained later).

 ### Installing

+###### These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 Firstly open the bash and clone this repository to your working environment by entering the command